cozodb/cozo-docs/source/stored.rst

     Put rows from the resulting relation into the named stored relation.
     If keys from the data exist beforehand, the corresponding rows are replaced with new ones.

+.. function:: :update <NAME> <SPEC>

+    Update rows in the named stored relation.
+    Only keys and any non-keys that you want to update should be specified in ``<SPEC>``, the other non-keys will keep their old values.
+    Updating a non-existent key is an error.

 .. function:: :rm <NAME> <SPEC>

     Remove rows from the named stored relation.
 Only keys should be specified in ``<SPEC>``.